metalevel-tech/hyperzon.io-home-page/README.ToDo.md

 - [x] communucation > communication
 - [x] Startegy > Strategy

+## Common issues

+- [ ] [1h] Extract CSS for Menu and Hero and load it separately to increase the first paint time.
+- [ ] [1h] Lazy loading for the largest background images.
+- [ ] [1h] Fix the layout shift for the counters.
+- [ ] [2d?]
+Simplify the CSS, too complex rule chains that cause Long main thread tasks for Style & Layout.

 ## `04.BrandDesign.php`

 - [ ] [1d*] Deal with the **external gallery scripts** - **create own gallery** script